harithatavarthy/yieldmo_sql1/README.md

       ('807', '2000', '902', '2018-05-19', '2018-08-15'),
       ('812', '4000', '905', '2018-04-01', '2018-09-30')

-# Lets lets take the above narrowed down list and compare it against with subscription data to see if any of them are active now.
-We will ignore the active ones and list the ones that are currently not active
+## Lets take the narrowed down list from prior step and compare it with subscription data to see if any of the users have active subscriptions today.
+We will ignore the active ones and list the users that who are not active as of today.

         ('805', '1000', '901', '2018-05-19', '2018-09-15'),
         ('812', '4000', '905', '2018-04-01', '2018-09-30')

-# We will now note down the user_ids and do a lookup on `user` table to list the users full_names
+## We will now use the user_ids and do a lookup on `user` table to extract the users full_names

         user_id : 1000 --> full_name : aeron targerian
         user_id : 4000 --> full_name : rhegar targerian